 Stephen A. Kent, Ph.D.

 Stephen A. Kent, Ph.D., Professor of Sociology, University of Alberta, teaches undergraduate and graduate courses on the sociology of religion and the sociology of sectarian groups.
 He has published articles in numerous sociology and religious study journals.
 His 2001 book, From Slogans to Mantras: Social Protest and Religious Conversion in the Late Vietnam War Era, was selected by Choice: Current Reviews for Academic Libraries as an Outstanding Academic Title for 2002.
-In 2012 he received The Margaret Thaler Singer Award for advancing the understanding of coercive persuasion and undue influence from the American Cultic Studies Association.
+In 2012 he received The Margaret Thaler Singer Award for advancing the understanding of coercive persuasion and undue influence from the International Cultic Studies Association.

 Kathryn LaFary, M.A.

 Kathryn LaFary, M.A. is a doctoral student in Educational Psychology at the University of Northern Colorado.
 She conducts research in the areas of childhood trauma and its effects on the prefrontal cortex functions, veteran trauma, and history of psychology.
 She has been in the Air Force for 19 years as a medic and command and control operations specialist.